Interleaving Distance as a Galois-Edit Distance: Preliminaries

-\begin{remark}[{\cite[Remark 2.1]{lesnick2015theory}}] $d$-graded modules can be identified with $\R^d$-persistence modules and vice versa: For any $d$-graded module $M$, the homogeneous parts $M_a$ for $a\in\R^d$ give vector spaces over $F$, and for $a\le b\in \R^d$, $x^{b-a}$ defines a linear map from $M_a$ to $M_b$.
+By virtue of the following remark, $d$-graded modules will often be identified with $\R^d$-persistence modules, and vice versa. \begin{remark}[{\cite[Remark 2.1]{lesnick2015theory}}] For any $d$-graded module $M$, the homogeneous part $M_a$ for any $a\in\R^d$ gives an $\F$-vector space, and for $a\le b\in \R^d$, $x^{b-a}$ defines a linear map from $M_a$ to $M_b$.
+This defines an $\R^d$-persistence module.
 Conversely, any $\R^d$-persistence module defines a $d$-graded module in a natural way. \end{remark}